br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 #### Setup

-Now that I have *database_setup.py* to set up my database, I need to populate the database with items for the catalog.
-I based *catalog.py* on *[lotsofmenus.py](https://github.com/udacity/Full-Stack-Foundations/blob/master/Lesson-4/Final-Project/lotsofmenus.py)* from the Full Stack Foundations course.
+Now that I have database_setup.py to set up my database, I need to populate the database with items for the catalog.
+I based [catalog.py](catalog.py) on [lotsofmenus.py](https://github.com/udacity/Full-Stack-Foundations/blob/master/Lesson-4/Final-Project/lotsofmenus.py) from the Full Stack Foundations course.

-As with *database_setup.py*, I started off adding in the necessary SQLAlchemy imports and configuring the SQLAlchemy engine.
+As with database_setup.py, I started off adding in the necessary SQLAlchemy imports and configuring the SQLAlchemy engine.

-Next, we need to
+Next, we need to:

 > Bind the engine to the metadata of the Base class so that the declaratives can be accessed through a DBSession instance